A Memorable Trip To Deoria Tal-Tunganath And Chandrashila Peak Trek

 Importance of Tunganath Temple and Chandrashila Peak and Mythologies Associated

-Before proceeding further let me give a brief information of places we were about to visit.
+Before proceeding further let me give brief information about the places we were about to visit.
 The Tungnath Temple holds the record of the Highest Temple dedicated to Lord Shiva.
 Tunganath Temple is situated at an elevation of 3680meter above sea level i.e. 12000ft whereas the Shrine of Kedarnath is at an elevation of 3,553 meters.
 It is also the part of Panch Kedar Temple (other temples being Kedarnath (3584m), Rudranath(2286m), Madmaheshwar(3289m), Kalpeshwar(2134m)).
 According to Hindu Mythology and the story shared by the local priest of the temple, Pandavas came to Kedarnath for the atonement of the sins committed during the Great War of Mahabharata.
-Lord Shiva eluded Pandavas in form of a bull and took shelter at Kedarnath.
+Lord Shiva eluded Pandavas in the form of a bull and took shelter at Kedarnath.
 On being found by Pandavas he dived into the ground leaving behind his hump.
-It is this hump which is worshiped at Kedarnath Temple.
+It is this hump that is worshiped at Kedarnath Temple.
 Arms of bull (Lord Shiva) appeared at Tungnath.
 His face appeared at Rudranath.
 The stomach is believed to appear at Madmaheshwar and his hair appeared at Kalpeshwar.
-The young priest of the temple also informed about the heavy snowfall in winter season due to which temple gates are closed for pilgrims.
+The young priest of the temple also informed about the heavy snowfall in the winter season due to which temple gates are closed for pilgrims.

 The Chandrashila Peak is ahead of Tunganath Temple.
 Chandrashila means “Moon-Rock” and it is located at an elevation of 4,000 meters (13,400 feet).
 Chandrashila Summit is very famous as it gives a clear view of some of the great Peaks if Himalaya Mountain Range likes Bandarpoonch and Chaukhamba Peaks.
 According to one of the popular legend, Chandrashila Peak is the place where Lord Rama meditated after defeating the demon-king Ravana.
 Deoria Tal is also believed to be present from the Mahabharata time and Deoria Tal was the lake where Pandavas were asked questions by Yaksha.